mdn/kuma/docs/development.rst

 Here's what that folder contains:

-- ``compiled.txt`` - contains dependencies that require a compiler and may need to be treated differently dependending on environment
+- ``compiled.txt`` - contains dependencies that require a compiler and may need to be treated differently depending on environment

 - ``default.txt`` - contains the default dependencies that are used in all environments